-- For some of the higher notes in intermediate and advanced violin music, it's necessary to move the hand up to a higher position on the fingerboard to play them.
-This requires the hand to shift to a higher hand position such as the 3rd position.
+In intermediate and advanced violin music, some of the notes require the violinist to move their hand up to a higher position on the fingerboard to play them.
+This means the hand shifts to a higher hand position such as the 3rd position.
 Using the elevator analogy again, it’s similar to the hand moving up in an elevator to the 3rd floor.